asdutoit/template-fastify-kitchen-sink/README.md

 # Monitoring

 The following template uses the `prom-client` package to expose Prometheus metrics.
 You can view the metrics by navigating to `http://localhost:3000/metrics`
 A Docker-Compose file is included in the root of the project.
-You can run the following command to start the Prometheus and Grafana containers:
+You can run the following command to start the Prometheus and Grafana containers: `docker-compose up -d`

+Note, the `prometheus` folder contains the `prometheus.yml` config file.
+This file is mounted to the Prometheus container and is used to scrape the metrics from the Fastify server.

+The folder also contains a `web.yml` file which adds basic auth to your prometheus server.
+The default username and password is `admin` and `test`.

+You can change this by updating the `web.yml` file.
+The password needs to be generated and encrypted using a tool like Bcrypt.
+You can use the following site to generate the password: [Bcrypt Generator](https://bcrypt-generator.com/)

 You can then add the Prometheus datasource to Grafana using the following URL: `http://prometheus:9090` and add a new Dashboard.

 You can use the following Dashboard template to get started: [Grafana Dashboard](https://grafana.com/grafana/dashboards/12230)

 <br />